 As previously mentioned, USCIS may still process your DACA renewal application.
 A DACA renewal lawyer will help ensure that you meet the following criteria:

 - Have not left the U.S. since August 15, 2021, unless you had advance parole;

 - Resided in the U.S. ever since you submitted your most recently approved DACA application; and

 - You have not been convicted of any of the crimes that would make you ineligible.

 Importantly, DACA recipients should file for renewal at least 120 days before their expiration date.
 This helps to ensure there is no lapse in approval status.
 Further, DACA renewals may be processed up to one year after expiration.

 However, if you wait longer than that you will need to completely reapply for DACA.
 Also, you can lose your authorization to work and begin to accumulate an unlawful presence.
 This can complicate your future application for a Green Card or U.S. Citizenship in the future.

 The DACA Lawyers at Kitay Law Offices can Help

 DACA is an immigration program that allows certain immigrants to live and work in the United States.
 The requirements are complex.
 Therefore, speak with a lawyer who can help you through the process.
-Contact Kitay Law Offices today for a free consultation with one of our experienced DACA attorneys!
+Contact Kitay Law Offices today for a consultation with one of our experienced DACA attorneys!